musshorn/Dota-2-Building-Helper/README.md

 Notes:

 The core of the code has been restructured so that each builder owns a queue of current work for them, and they process the work from their queue.
 Also now using T__'s [fantastic Gridnav implementation](https://moddota.com/forums/discussion/comment/731/#Comment_731).
-It's somewhat expensive modifying the gridnav on the fly (generates a lot of <unit> has been thinking for <seconds>!!! warnings), might be an issue on big maps or with big buildings (multiple modifications)
+It's somewhat expensive modifying the gridnav on the fly (generates a lot of unit has been thinking for seconds!!! warnings), might be an issue on big maps or with big buildings (multiple modifications)

 API Changes
 * Added onConstructionCancelled for when a player right clicks while buildings are shift queued, this is called once for each building cancelled